radiospiel/simple-sql/README.md

 When connecting via `Simple::SQL.connect!` we do not support the same level of nesting support (yet).
 You can still nest transactions, but raising an error terminates *all* current transactions.

+## Logging

+`simple-sql` builds a logger which logs all queries.
+The logger, by default, is created to write to STDERR; to get another logger use code like

+    Simple::SQL.logger = Rails.logger

 ## Bugs and Limitations

 ### 1. Multiple connections